natgrrl/natgrrl.github.io/_posts/2022-01-15-rodman-project.markdown

 layout: post
 title: "UVA Rodman Engineering Project"
 date: 2022-01-15
-description: As a student invited to be a part of the UVA ENgineering Rodman Honors Program, one of the requirements is that we complete a semester where students break off into groups and work on a real-world engineering project with a client...  # Add post description (optional)
+description: As a student invited to be a part of the UVA Engineering Rodman Honors Program, one of the requirements is that we complete a semester where students break off into groups and work on a real-world engineering project with a client...  # Add post description (optional)
 img: archery1.png # Add image post (optional)
 tags: [ENGINEERING]
 ---